 However, effective mergers need careful preparation and accuracy in integrating the many IT aspects that both firms rely on to conduct business.

 Having a well-thought-out IT checklist (or even a standardized set of procedures) in place guarantees precise activity prioritization while also ensuring that all jobs are completed accurately, on time, and on budget.
-For a successful merger and acquisition, here’s your comprehensive IT checklist:
+For a successful M&A, here’s your comprehensive guide:

 To guarantee that both firms are on the same page, follow these steps: